achatainga/NativeBase-KitchenSink-CRNA-Web-Electron/README.md

-# NativeBase KitchenSink v2.5.0
+# NativeBase KitchenSink v2.4.1
-An example app with all the UI components of NativeBase
+An example app with all the UI components of NativeBase created to be used with expo, web and electron

+This repo is a copy of the following repositories but it was modified to be a CrossPlatform app which works as if it was Created with CRNA, Electron and with WebSupport
 > **NativeBase-KitchenSink** comes in four forms of app for you!
 >1.
 Pure React Native App with `react-navigation` on branch **[master](https://github.com/GeekyAnts/NativeBase-KitchenSink)**
 >2.
 Pure React Native App with `RNRF` on branch **[RNRF](https://github.com/GeekyAnts/NativeBase-KitchenSink/tree/RNRF)**